 As marketers, we are always looking for new ways to get more bang for our buck.
-Co-marketing allows two or more companies to work on a project together, doing less work for more reward.
-Who doesn't want that?
+Co-marketing allows you to do just that — the process involves two or more companies working together to reap the benefits of their combined efforts.

-So to help get you started, we've collected a ton of tips and tricks below for creating a successful co-marketing campaign and relationship, from start to finish.
+We've compiled the co-marketing tips and tricks below to help you create a successful co-marketing campaign and relationship, from start to finish.

 Co-Marketing vs. Co-Branding

 You've probably heard the terms co-marketing and co-branding thrown around quite a bit — but what's the difference?
 Is there one?

 While co-branding refers to a partnership in which two companies combine their products or expertise to create an even more valuable product or offer (Think: Doritos Locos Tacos), co-marketing takes things a step further.

 Co-marketing campaigns provide teams with an opportunity to work together to promote a shared offer — such as a co-branded product or piece of content.
 In a co-marketing partnership, both companies promote that offer, and share the results of that promotion with each other.

 How does co-marketing work?